-The good news is that we can always make changes to our lifestyle and habits to help strengthen nails and get them where we’d like.
+The good news is that we can always make changes to our lifestyle and habits to help strengthen our nails and get them where we’d like.

-Biotin (also known as vitamin H and vitamin B-7) is one of the B vitamins.
+Biotin, also known as vitamin H and vitamin B7, is one of the B vitamins.
 Because it’s water-soluble, it isn’t stored by the body, so you have to ensure that you consume it daily.

 Too much soaking in water can cause your nails to become weak and brittle.
-Wear gloves when washing dishes and try to keep your hands out of the water while taking a bath.
+Wear gloves when washing dishes, and try to keep your hands out of the water while taking a bath.

 Drinking enough water is essential for health, and nail health is no exception.
 Without adequate moisture, nails can become brittle and break and peel easily.
 Drinking enough water helps them to retain moisture and stay strong.

 Make sure you’re eating a nutrient-dense and varied diet, as well as taking a multivitamin with minerals.
 A diet that’s deficient in crucial vitamins and minerals can affect your entire body — including your nails.

 Speak with your healthcare professional before starting new supplements.
 They interfere with any prescription drugs you’re taking and pose other risks.

 Many nail polishes or treatments contain harsh chemicals that can actually weaken nails.
 Nail polish remover that contains acetone should be avoided since it can damage nails.

 Look for nontoxic nail polishes and soaks as well as an acetone-free polish remover.